nus-mmsys/QUETRA/README.md

     - `BUFFER_TIME_AT_TOP_QUALITY_LONG_FORM` (when content is more than 10 minutes),
     - `BUFFER_TO_KEEP` (when content is less than 10 minutes)
 - change `RICH_BUFFER_THRESHOLD`, `BUFFER_PRUNING_INTERVAL`, `DEFAULT_MIN_BUFFER_TIME_FAST_SWITCH`, `BUFFER_TIME_AT_TOP_QUALITY` by setting them equal to buffer capacity, as they are not applicable to ELASTIC, BBA, and QUETRA.
-- to log the events into browser log, add the following lines into `main.js` in `dash.js/samples/dash-if-reference-player/app/`:
+- To log the events into browser log, add the following lines into `main.js` in `dash.js/samples/dash-if-reference-player/app/`:
   - Add following code at the end of `getCribbedMetricsFor` function before returing values, inside the file `dash.js/samples/dash-if-reference-player/app/main.js`:

            ```